larskotthoff/kukulkan/README.md

 - external editor support
 - TODO view -- lists emails tagged "todo", sorted by due date (specified in another tag), shows calendar overview and time until due
-- thread groups -- ad-hoc tags for threads that belong together, but you don't want to create a new tag (e.g. single threads that are broken into multiple because of broken email clients, or an order confirmation and the corresponding cancellation)
+- thread groups -- "ad-hoc tags" for threads that belong together, but you don't want to create a new tag (e.g. single threads that are broken into multiple because of broken email clients, or an order confirmation and the corresponding cancellation)